TNTurnerLab/ACES/README.md

-11. Tell Docker where data and code are:
+11.Tell Docker where data and code are:

 		* Execute LSF code: